-10 Higher order autoregressive processes for Δu{it}^ add further lags of it in the equation.
+9 Higher order autoregressive processes for Δu{it}^ add further lags of it in the equation.
 In the case of Δf_t the second lag is just significant.
 We allow for this in estimation.
+Pesaran (1991) suggests an alternative interpretation of higher order in terms of further adjustment costs.

-11 Strictly the coefficient on Δf_t should be $[c'x{it}][b'x{it}]$, but we use this simpler formulation.
+10 Strictly the coefficient on Δf_t should be $[c'x{it}][b'x{it}]$, but we use this simpler formulation.

-12 The first difference of the inflation rate turned out to have a statistically insignificant coefficient throughout.
+11 The first difference of the inflation rate turned out to have a statistically insignificant coefficient throughout.